roopekt/JavaCalculator/README.md

 # Java Calculator

-Right now this just prints hello world, but in the future this will be a calculator.
+This is a terminal based calculator app in progress.
 This is my first attempt at test driven development.

 ## Installation